IPCGlobal Reach: Asia

 - Jikun Huang: Director, Center for Chinese Agricultural Policy, Chinese Academy of Sciences (China)

-- Raul Montemayor: Business Manager, Federation of Free Farmers.
-(Philippines)
+- Raul Montemayor: National Manager, Federation of Free Farmers Cooperatives, Inc. (Philippines)

-- Hiroshi Shiraiwa: Former Counselor, Japan International Agriculture Council, Former Director, Mitsui & Co., Visiting Professor, Tokyo University of Agriculture.
+- Hiroshi Shiraiwa: Former Councilor, Japan International Agriculture Council; Former Director, Mitsui & Co.; Visiting Professor, Tokyo University of Agriculture.
 (Japan)

 Events and Seminars